spraakbanken/karp-backend/README.md

-# karp-tng-backend
-Karp TNG backend
+# Karp TNG backend

+This in the next version of Karp backend

+## Technologies

+### Python

+- Pipenv
+- Flask
+- SQLAlchemy
+- Click

+### Databases

+- MariaDB
+- Elasticsearch